rafaelbiriba/my-local-putio/README.md

 ### Features

 - Check and skip already downloaded files
+- Supports SOCKS5 proxy for an even more secure and anonymous transfer, with kill switch, so the application will stop if the proxy became unavailable.
+No leak connections.
 - Resume broken/stopped downloads, so you don't have to start from the begin of your huge file.
 - Simple and easy to run